Historical race concepts: Classical antiquity

 Hippocrates of Kos believed, as many thinkers throughout early history did, that factors such as geography and climate played a significant role in the physical appearance of different peoples.
-He writes, "the forms and dispositions of mankind correspond with the nature of the country".
-He attributed physical and temperamental differences among different peoples to environmental factors such as climate, water sources, elevation and terrain.
-He noted that temperate climates created peoples who were "sluggish" and "not apt for labor", while extreme climates led to peoples who were "sharp", "industrious" and "vigilant".
+He writes, "The forms and dispositions of mankind correspond with the nature of the country."
+He attributed physical and temperamental differences among different peoples to environmental factors such as climate, water sources, elevation, and terrain.
+He noted that temperate climates created peoples who were "sluggish" and "not apt for labor", while extreme climates led to peoples who were "sharp", "industrious", and "vigilant".
 He also noted that peoples of "mountainous, rugged, elevated, and well-watered" countries displayed "enterprising" and "warlike" characteristics, while peoples of "level, windy, and well-watered" countries were "unmanly" and "gentle".

 The Roman emperor Julian factored in the constitutions, laws, capacities, and character of peoples:

 Middle Ages

 European medieval models of race generally mixed Classical ideas with the notion that humanity as a whole was descended from Shem, Ham and Japheth, the three sons of Noah, producing distinct Semitic (Asiatic), Hamitic (African), and Japhetic (Indo-European) peoples.
-The association between the sons of Noah and skin color dates back at least to the Babylonian Talmud, which states that the descendants of Ham were cursed with black skin.
+Some critics have alleged that the association between the sons of Noah and skin color dates back at least to the Babylonian Talmud, which some have argued states that the descendants of Ham were cursed with black skin.
 In the seventh century, the idea that black Africans were cursed with both dark skin and slavery began to gain strength with some Islamic writers, as black Africans became a slave class in the Islamic world.

 In the 9th century, Al-Jahiz, an Afro-Arab Islamic philosopher, attempted to explain the origins of different human skin colors, particularly black skin, which he believed to be the result of the environment.
 He cited a stony region of black basalt in the northern Najd as evidence for his theory.

 In the 14th century, the Islamic sociologist Ibn Khaldun, dispelled the Babylonian Talmuds account of peoples and their characteristics as a myth.
 He wrote that black skin was due to the hot climate of sub-Saharan Africa and not due to the descendants of Ham being cursed.

 Independently of Ibn Khaldun's work, the question of whether skin colour is heritable or a product of the environment is raised in 17th to 18th century European anthropology.

 Georgius Hornius (1666) inherits the rabbinical view of heritability, while François Bernier (1684) argues for at least partial influence of the environment.